AryehNFTs/Fortune-Coin-Whitepaper/README.md

 Fortune Coin: a unifying E-commerce token with a nouveau fair value model reflecting its discounted cash-flow firm value

+written by: Tan Marcus Dan and Samantha Li

 ## Abstract